ch4inl3ss/dorfctf/snakebtte.md

 ## snakebtte

-This challange was only worth 100 points, but IMHO a lot harder than others as it required some coding - it was also partly broken; the intended solution didn't work.
+This challange was only worth 100 points, but IMHO harder than others as it required some coding - it was also partly broken; the intended solution didn't work.
 My guess is that python should've returned output here.

 nmap 10.10.0.229 -- port 9999/TCP is open